kubernetes/kompose/docs/user-guide.md

 If the Docker Compose file has service name with `_` in it (eg.`web_service`), then it will be replaced by `-` and the service name will be renamed accordingly (eg.`web-service`).
 Kompose does this because "Kubernetes" doesn't allow `_` in object name.

 Please note that changing service name might break some `docker-compose` files.

+## Docker Compose Versions

+Kompose supports Docker Compose versions: 1, 2 and 3.
+We have limited support on versions 2.1 and 3.2 due to their experimental nature.

+A full list on compatibility between all three versions is listed in our [conversion document](/docs/conversion.md) including a list of all incompatible Docker Compose keys.